Seahawks practice report: Bobby Wagner back in pads, but still waiting to get back in games

 — DE L.J.
 Collier continues to progress from an ankle injury but Carroll said there remains no set ETA for his return.
 “I don’t know what the timeline will be there but he’s pushing it now so that’s good to know,” Carroll said.

 — OT George Fant remains out with a sprained ankle.
-Carroll said “it’s going to take us another week or so before we know how fast this thing can respond.”
+Carroll said, “It’s going to take us another week or so before we know how fast this thing can respond.”

 Quotable